 In summary, you can think of the columns as giving the table its personality and the rows its substance.

 Remember!
-I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+I want to remind you all that if you have other questions you want answered, then post a comment.
 I’m here to help you.